thehale/thehale/README.md

 <p>
-  🏃‍♂️I learn new technologies quickly, usually building a major production application within three months.
-At work, this has included a <b>Docker</b>
+  🏃‍♂️I learn new technologies quickly, usually building a major production application within one to three months of completing my first tutorial.
-  deployment of a <b>Python</b> application and an <b>OAuth/OIDC</b>
+  At work, this has included a <b>Docker</b> deployment of a <b>Python</b>
-  implementation to support corporate Single Sign-On.
-At home, this includes my
+  application and an <b>OAuth/OIDC</b> implementation to support corporate Single Sign-On.
+At home, this includes my <a href="https://play.google.com/store/apps/details?id=dev.jhale.binaryclock">Binary Clock app</a> written in <b>JavaScript</b> using <b>React Native</b>.
-  <a
-  href="https://play.google.com/store/apps/details?id=dev.jhale.binaryclock">Binary
-  Clock app</a> written in <b>JavaScript</b> using <b>React Native</b>.
 </p>